 - The “weird tree” blocking the road to Eckruteak City is really a level 20 Sudowoodo.
 It’s a Rock type.
 This is your only chance to get it so I recommend catching the fake tree.

 - Ah, Route 37.
 Routes 37 and 36 will come into play while trying to catch the Johto Trio.
 For now, you have 2 trainers you can’t avoid to get to Ecruteak City.
 And they will both try to put your team to sleep.
-After you deal with them, you can catch Growlithe (Gold) or Vulpix (Silver) depending on your version.
-If you didn’t start with Cyndaquil (and don’t have access to the first Gen games), this is your only reliable Fire Pokemon until the Postgame in Silver (Houndour is caught in Kanto for some reason) or until you get Ho-Oh in Gold (Level 40 in Gold and Crystal, level 70 in Silver).
+After you deal with them, you can catch Growlithe (Gold and Crystal) or Vulpix (Silver) depending on your version.
+If you didn’t start with Cyndaquil (and don’t have access to the first Gen games), this is your only reliable Fire Pokemon until the Postgame in Silver (Houndour can only be caught in Kanto for some reason) or until you get Ho-Oh in Gold (Level 40 in Gold and Crystal, level 70 in Silver).

 - The first thing you should do when you get into Ecruteak City is go to the Pokemon Center.
-You will meet Bill and now the Time Capsule will be unlocked starting the next morning.
+You will meet Bill and now the Time Capsule will be unlocked starting the next day.
 This allows you to trade with the first Gen Games.
 Just keep in mind the following restrictions: 2nd Gen Pokemon or Eggs can’t be transferred and neither can 1st Gen Pokemon who know moves that were introduced in the 2nd Gen. Aside from that, be mindful transferring in Pokemon over the level of your current badge: They may not listen to you if you use them in battle.

 - The Burned Tower’s Johto Trio Event is different between G/S and Crystal + HG/SS.
-In the latter games, you have a guaranteed shot at Suicune in Kanto.
+In Crystal + HG/SS, you have a guaranteed shot at Suicune in Kanto.
 Otherwise, have fun randomly finding it in the grasses of Johto.

 - The trick to getting to Morty is walking directly in front of the trainers as you beat them.
 The gym was reworked in the remakes to make this point more obvious.
 You probably won’t have any Dark Pokemon aside from Umbreon yet (unless you can get one in a trade) but there are a few Pokemon you may have by now who learn Bite, which is a Dark type move starting in the 2nd Gen. Don’t forget Normal Pokemon are immune to Ghost type moves as well!

 - Your prize for defeating the Kimono Girls: The Surf HM.
 You’ll be able to use it after you beat Morty.

 - You’re gonna go west to Route 38 after you finish your business in Ecruteak City.
-You can catch Miltank here as well as Farfetch’d, which was previously only available via trade in the 1st Gen. You can also catch Tauros here, which was previously only available in the Safari Zone in the 1st Gen. Feed the sick Miltank alot of Berries (Gold Berries will work, too) to help it recover.
+You can catch Miltank here as well as Farfetch’d, which was previously only available via an in-game trade in the 1st Gen. You can also catch Tauros here, which was previously only available in the Safari Zone in the 1st Gen. Feed the sick Miltank alot of Berries (Gold Berries will work too) to help it recover.
 You will be able to buy Moo Milk as a reward from the farmer afterward.
 Grab Magnemite before you go in town while you’re at it.

-- You came all this way to challenge Jasmine but she’s not feeling it right now because of the sick Pokemon.
+- You came all this way to challenge Jasmine but she’s not feeling it right now because of the sick Pokemon at the lighthouse.
 Grab the Strength HM and the Good Rod before you set sail for Cianwood City.

 - Along the way across the sea you will pass the Whirl Islands, which you can’t access without the Whirlpool HM.
-The only reason you have to go there is for Lugia in either version.
+The only reason you have to go there later on is for Lugia in either version.
 The sea route’s a pretty good area to level your Electric, Grass and Psychic Pokemon off the wild Tentacool and Tentacruel (as well as Mantine in Gold).